singliar/MLADS2019/README.md

 The plan for the tutorial (90 minutes) is:
 * 15 minutes – set up with AutoML (clone this repo, AzureML notebooks repo, solve hiccups).
 * 30 minutes – go through the standard forecasting notebooks
-* 15 minutes - [slides] common data problems and how to solve them
+* 15 minutes - [slides] common data problems, how to diagnose and solve them
-* 30 minutes – d
+* 30 minutes – Demonstrations of data wrestling
 * 30 minutes - schedule slip, questions, coffee breaks